pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 * __Support for Docker Build Cloud__: Take advantage of [Docker Build Cloud](https://www.docker.com/products/build-cloud/) to scale your build processes effortlessly and manage build resources dynamically, enhancing productivity and performance.

-For background, the [Pulumi Docker] provider was first introduced in 2018 and has seen wide adoption.
+For background, the [Docker provider] was first introduced in 2018 and has seen wide adoption.
 Over the years Pulumi has continued our investment in it, notably introducing a version 4.0 [last year](../build-images-50x-faster-docker-v4) and additional